Italy voters give verdict on new government programme - Journal du Cameroun

 Both parties have presented the contract to their voters for a symbolic, non-binding vote.

-After publishing the deal on their direct democracy platform M5S announced Friday that it had been approved by 94 percent of those who voted, while League supporters were invited to vote this weekend.
+After publishing the deal on their direct democracy platform, M5S announced Friday that it had been approved by 94 percent of the nearly 45,000 who voted, while the figure for the 215,000 League supporters who voted on Saturday and Sunday was 91 percent.

 “It’s not ideal to govern with the Five Star Movement as we don’t have a lot in common,” said Giorgio Corti as he approached the voting gazebo covered with the blue League flags and posters of their nationalist leader Matteo Salvini.